zehanzhang/Getting-and-Cleaning-Data-Project/README.md

 ## R scrip -- run_analysis.R

-The step in my run_analysis.R is a little different from the project describes.
+The step in my run_analysis.R is a little different from the project describes.It does the following.
 1. Reads feature, training and test data sets into R.
 2. Appropriately labels the training and test data with variables in y_train and y_test.
 3. Merges the training and the test sets to create one data set called mergedData.